Did That Check Really Clear?

-In many cases, when a bank employee tells you an item cleared, she is saying you can spend that money with your debit card, withdraw the cash from an ATM, or set up a payment online.
-Most of the time, this informal terminology is fine because funds typically arrive without problem.
+In many cases, when a bank employee tells you an item cleared, they are saying you can spend that money with your debit card, withdraw cash from an ATM, or set up a payment online.
+Most of the time, this informal terminology is fine because funds typically arrive as expected.

 Most of the confusion around checks comes from bank policies and federal laws that allow you to spend money before a check really clears.
 Banks are required to make a portion of your deposit available quickly—usually the first $200 or, on certain official checks, $5,000—and they might need to release the remaining funds after several business days.
-This only means you have access to the money.
-It does not mean the funds have arrived from the check writer’s bank.
+But that policy might prematurely provide access to the money.
+It does not mean the funds successfully arrived from the check writer’s bank.

-If a check bounces, the bank will reverse the deposit to your account—even if you've spent some or all of the money from that deposit.
-If you don't have enough money in your account to cover the reversal, you’ll have a negative account balance and you could start bouncing other payments and racking up fees.
+If a check bounces, the bank reverses the deposit to your account—even if you already spent some or all of the money from that deposit.
+If you don't have enough money in your account to cover the reversal, you end up with a negative account balance, and you could start bouncing other payments and racking up fees.
 Ultimately, you are responsible for deposits you make to your account, and you’re the one at risk.

-You are protected from certain types of errors and fraud, but that protection does not cover bad checks that you deposit.
-To get your money back, you'd have to go after whoever gave you the bad check.
+You are protected from certain types of errors and fraud, but that protection typically does not cover bad checks that you deposit.
+To get your money back, you may have to go after whoever gave you the bad check.

-There are a few ways to avoid getting ripped off or having to pay for somebody else’s honest mistake.
+There are several ways to avoid getting ripped off or having to pay for somebody else’s honest mistake.
 First, the longer you wait to spend the money, the better your chances.
 In many cases, a few weeks to a month is more than enough time to wait.
-Most checks from banks inside of the United States will clear—or bounce—within a few business days.
+Most checks from banks inside of the United States should clear—or bounce—within a few business days, but exceptions are possible.

-However, other types of problems also can arise.
+Other types of problems also can arise.
 For example, a thief could pay you with a stolen check from a legitimate account that has plenty of money available.
 In that case, the check won’t bounce due to insufficient funds, but the account owner will not appreciate having their money stolen.
-The check might clear, but you eventually could lose that money once it’s discovered that the payment was fraudulent.
+The check might clear initially, but you may eventually lose that money once the fraudulent payment comes to light.

-When somebody pays you with a bad check, you generally need to bring legal action against them to recover your funds or whatever else of value you might have provided in exchange for those funds.
+When somebody pays you with a bad check, you might need to bring legal action against them to recover your funds or whatever else of value you provided in exchange for those funds.

-In many cases, it’s difficult or impossible to track down the person down.
-If it was an honest mistake, you might be able to resolve the situation simply by asking for another payment.
+In many cases, it’s difficult or impossible to track down people who intentionally pay with bad checks.
+But if it was an honest mistake, you might be able to resolve the situation simply by asking for another payment.

 Always use caution when accepting checks.
-If you know who you’re dealing with and they regularly make payments without a problem, you typically can accept checks with more confidence.
-If you don’t know who you’re dealing with, consider a wire transfer to your account instead, although you might have to reveal your account number.
+If you know who you’re dealing with and they regularly make payments without any problem, it’s reasonable to accept those checks with more confidence.
+If you don’t know who you’re dealing with, consider other forms of payment instead.
+You might be able to use an escrow service or another legitimate payment processor, but be mindful of scams on those networks, as well.
 Be especially careful in the following situations:

 - You receive a check from somebody you don’t know.

-- A check is written for more than the amount you asked for.
+- Somebody writes a check for more than you asked for.